herquiloidehele/mpesa-wordpress-plugin/README.md

 # Woocommerce M-pesa Payment Gateway (Vodacom)
-This plugin enables the customer to have an option of paying using M-PESA mobile money service from a WordPress website/application that has WooCommerce plugin installed.
+This plugin allows your e-commerce to have an option of paying using M-PESA mobile money service from a WordPress website/application that has WooCommerce plugin installed.

-The plugin adds an option on the checkout section for paying through M-PESA(A mobile payment platform).
+The plugin adds an option on the checkout section for paying through M-PESA (a mobile payment platform).

 ## Pre-requirements
   1. Create an account on [M-pesa Developer Portal](https://developer.mpesa.vm.co.mz/);